zeromq/czmq/README.md

     #ifdef CZMQ_BUILD_DRAFT_API
     //  *** Draft method, for development use, may change without warning ***
+    //  Create copy of zconfig, caller MUST free the value
+    //  Create copy of config, as new zconfig object.
+Returns a fresh zconfig_t
+    //  object.
+If config is null, or memory was exhausted, returns null.
+    //  Caller owns return value and must destroy it when done.
+    CZMQ_EXPORT zconfig_t *
+        zconfig_dup (zconfig_t *self);

+    //  *** Draft method, for development use, may change without warning ***
     //  Destroy subtree (all children)
     CZMQ_EXPORT void
         zconfig_remove_subtree (zconfig_t *self);